tutulino/Megaminer/readme.md

 ZPOOL -- Anonymous, autoexchange to selected coin in config.txt

+AHASHPOOL -- Anonymous, autoexchange to selected coin in config.txt

 HASHREFINERY -- Anonymous, autoexchange to selected coin in config.txt

 MININGPOOLHUB -- registration required, autoexchange to selected coin on pool´s web.